 Our Review

-Leafguard’s integrated gutter system differentiates itself through its curved, one-piece construction.
+Leafguard offers an integrated gutter system that differentiates itself through its reverse-curve, one-piece construction.
 Rather than retrofitting guards onto existing gutters, technicians custom-manufacture new gutters with built-in protection at each installation site.
 This method creates a seamless barrier against debris while maintaining proper water flow.

-While the initial cost runs higher because of the full gutter replacement, the system provides comprehensive protection against both small and large debris.
-The reverse-curve design proves particularly effective at managing pine needles and leaves, though its water intake capacity may require adjustment for the increased flow from metal roofs.
+While the initial cost can run higher because of the full gutter replacement, the system provides comprehensive protection against both small and large debris.
+Its design proves particularly effective at managing large leaves and broken twigs, though its water intake capacity may require adjustment for the increased flow from metal roofs.
 Each installation includes removing your old gutters, inspecting fascia boards, and securing the new system with internal hangers spaced every two feet for maximum stability.

 Customer Experiences

-Leafguard has mixed customer ratings on the BBB and Trustpilot, with varying feedback about its performance and service.
+Leafguard has lower customer ratings on the BBB and Trustpilot than other providers we reviewed, with varying feedback about its performance and service.
 Reviews suggest similar patterns, with customers particularly noting the systems’ durability and appearance, while some mention concerns about water leakage and high pricing.

 HomeCraft Gutter Protection